coin-or/pulp/README.rst

 ::

+    cd pulp
     python -m pip install -r requirements-dev.txt
+    cd doc
-     doc/make html
+    make html

-A folder named *pulp-or-docs* will be created in the same folder as the PuLP root directory.
+A folder named html will be created inside the ``build/`` directory.
-The home page for the documentation is pulp-or-docs/html/index.html which can be opened in a browser.
+The home page for the documentation is ``doc/build/html/index.html`` which can be opened in a browser.